RascalTwo/RedditRottenTomatoesBot/README.md

 # Reddit /r/RottenTomatoes Top Box Office Poster

-Made for /u/MasterLawlz to post all movies that enter the Top Box office and have been out for at least one weekend to /r/RottenTomatoes.
+Post all movies that enter the Top Box office and have been out for at least one weekend to a subreddit.

 Requires `username`, `password`, `client_id`, and `client_secret` for the Reddit account the bot will run under.